Imply-Infer | Commonly Confused Words

 /ɪmˈplaɪ/

-To suggest or express something indirectly without saying it openly
+To suggest something without saying it directly

 Examples: